ruslan-ks/provider/README.md

 2. Tariff includes at least one Service, has certain rate and duration. **Once created, it can never be deleted, may be hidden instead**
 3. Tariff list supports:
    * sorting
      * alphabetically(a-z, z-a)
      * by price
    * filtering by Services included
    * pagination
 4. Tariff data may be downloaded as PDF
 5. The User can choose and Subscribe to one or more services at a certain rate
 6. Subscription includes Tariff and payment time data
 7. The User has an Account they can replenish.
 8. Funds are withdrawn from the account by the system depending on the User Subscriptions
    * If the amount in the Account is not enough, the system shows the User the message about it (and imaginary stops supplying unpaid Subscriptions Service(s)).
    * The required amount is withdrawn automatically after the user replenishes their Account (this means Subscription Services are now supplied again)
 9. Supported User roles:
    1) GUEST - unauthorized user; no permissions
-    2) MEMBER - authorized user; has an Account, may authorize and buy subscriptions
+   2) MEMBER - authorized user; has an Account, may replenish it; may authorize and buy subscriptions
    3) ADMIN - manages users, services and tariffs:
       * may register Users of _MEMBER_ role
       * may ban and unban Users of _MEMBER_ role
       * may create Services
       * may create Tariffs
       * may update Tariffs
       * may hide Tariffs
-    4) ROOT - has _ADMIN_ rights, + manages Users of _ADMIN_ role:
+   4) ROOT - has _ADMIN_ rights + manages Users of _ADMIN_ role:
       * may create Users of _ADMIN_ role
       * may block and unblock Users of _ADMIN_ role

 ## Architecture and design specifics
 ### General: